rbunge-nsc/the-game/README.md

 * Project page (done)

+### BREAK OUT GROUP DISCUSSION:

+* everyone knows how to stay synced with repo confirmation
+* file structure
+* template for our pages
+* THEME!! :)

 There needs to be some file structure change.
 Please perform a  git pull and replace the following folders with your content.
 Then perform a git add . , git merge -m "your comment" , git push.
 So we get your changes.
 Any questions we can talk about it during or break out session or contact me.